Local Heroes

 Daniel Coon, Wyndham City Council

 Daniel was nominated by his colleague Caitlin for acting in the roles of Family Violence Contact Officer, Mental Health First Aider, Union Representative and HSR Representative, and providing integral employee support.
+Dan is the first person to support and listen to others who may be going through a tough time, whilst maintaining employee confidentiality and rapport.

 2023 Runner-up